mattermost-community/mattermost-plugin-msteams-meetings/docs/end-user-guide/using-the-plugin.md

 ## Disconnecting an account

-Use the `/disconnect` slash command to disconnect the account.
+You can disconnect your MS Teams account from Mattermost using the `/mstmeetings disconnect` slash command.

+To connect another account to Mattermost, follow the configuration instructions again.
+If you are disconnecting in order to refresh the token, then use `/mstmeetings connect` to reconnect.